brunochanrio/Nintendont-MametchiKitty/README.md

 * Disc switching
 * Use the official Nintendo GameCube controller adapter
 * BBA Emulation (see [BBA Emulation Readme](BBA_Readme.md))
+* Support 3rd Party Wiimotes, like the NEW 2in1 Motion plus or the Motion 2in1 Wiimotes
+* Support Xbox 360 Controllers and XInput Controller that acts as the Xbox 360 Controller

 ### Features: (Wii only)
 * Play retail discs